 The Wild Garden provides something for everyone.

-All this owned by the local community, supported by volunteers and open all the year around - please respect it and help us keep this as a legacy for future generations.
+All this owned by a local charity, supported by volunteers and open all the year around – please respect it and help us keep this as a legacy for future generations.